Liberty-Biomedical-Visualization/liberty-illustration/README.md

 - `CONTENTFUL_IMAGE_CDN_HOSTNAME`
 - `CONTENTFUL_SPACE_ID`

-When possible, environment variables should be access through the `src/lib/config.ts` module.
+When possible, these environment variables should be accessed through the `src/lib/config.ts` module.
 This module validates that the environment is complete and will fail fast should a value be undefined.

+The following environment variables are optional:

+- `E2E_BASE_URL`
+- `E2E_DEPLOYMENT`

 ## Scripts